Librax2000/800v-bess-dc-dc-converter/README.md

 | Overtemperature | Reduce power or trip |

 ---
-This project was approached as a system-level engineering design focused on maximizing efficiency for a high-power bidirectional DC-DC converter.

-### 1. Problem Framing
-The core problem is minimizing energy loss in data center power systems.
-Traditional architectures rely on multiple AC-DC and DC-DC conversion stages, which introduce significant inefficiencies at megawatt power levels.
-The goal was to design a converter that enables direct integration between a high-voltage battery system and an 800V DC bus while meeting strict efficiency requirements.
+## Design Evolution & Thought Process

+This project didn’t start as a fully defined design.
+It evolved through several stages as I better understood both the problem and what a realistic solution should look like.

+### Initial Understanding
+At first, I approached the problem mainly from a high-level perspective: improving efficiency in data center power systems.
+I understood that reducing conversion stages would improve efficiency, but I didn’t yet have a clear idea of what the converter itself should look like.

+### Early Approach
+My initial focus was on hitting the efficiency targets numerically.
+I built a basic loss model and worked toward achieving ≥99.5% efficiency at 2.5 MW.
+At this stage, the model was more about distributing losses than tying them to specific physical components.

-### 2. Topology Selection
+### Realization: Topology Matters
-A Dual Active Bridge (DAB) topology was selected due to its suitability for high-power, bidirectional applications.
-The DAB provides:
-- Galvanic isolation via a high-frequency transformer
+As I refined the project, I realized that the choice of topology was critical.
+Instead of treating the converter as a black box, I selected a Dual Active Bridge (DAB) topology because it supports:
-- Bidirectional power flow (charge and discharge)
+- Bidirectional power flow
-- Compatibility with soft-switching techniques for improved efficiency

-This topology is widely used in modern high-power DC-DC systems, making it a realistic and scalable choice.

-### 3. Device Technology Selection
-Silicon carbide (SiC) MOSFETs were selected over traditional silicon devices due to their:
+- Galvanic isolation
+- High-power operation

+This shifted the project from a generic efficiency model to a physically meaningful system design.

+### Incorporating Real Engineering Constraints
+From there, I began thinking more in terms of real systems:
-- Lower switching losses
+- What actually causes losses (switching, conduction, magnetics)
-- Higher efficiency at high voltage and power
+- Why SiC devices are used at high power
-- Ability to operate at higher switching frequencies

-These characteristics are critical for achieving efficiency targets at the 2.5 MW scale.

-### 4. System Architecture
-The converter was designed as a modular system consisting of multiple parallel units to distribute current and improve scalability.
-This reflects real-world implementations where large power converters are built from smaller modules.

-### 5. Loss Modeling Approach
-A top-down loss modeling approach was used to estimate system efficiency.
-A total loss budget was first established based on the ≥99.5% efficiency requirement at 2.5 MW.

-Losses were then distributed across key components:
+- How transformers introduce both benefits (isolation) and losses

+This is where the loss model became more structured and tied to real components rather than just percentages.

+### Moving Toward Realism
+I then started incorporating more realistic assumptions, including:
-- Semiconductor conduction and switching losses
+- Semiconductor behavior (conduction + switching losses)
 - Transformer copper and core losses
-- Passive filter losses
-- Auxiliary system losses
+- Auxiliary and filter losses

-This approach ensures that all major physical loss mechanisms are accounted for.

-### 6. Datasheet-Based Considerations
-While the model is system-level, loss estimates were informed by expected performance of SiC MOSFETs, including typical on-resistance (Rds_on) and switching behavior at high power and frequency.
-A detailed implementation would refine these values using specific device datasheets.

-### 7. Results and Validation
-The final model estimates total losses of approximately 12.5 kW at full load, resulting in 99.5% efficiency at 2.5 MW.
-Performance was evaluated across multiple load conditions to ensure compliance with all efficiency requirements.

-These results are consistent with reported performance of high-efficiency bidirectional converters in literature, supporting the feasibility of the design.

-### 8. Future Work
-Further development would include:
+While the model remains system-level, it now reflects how losses are distributed in actual high-power converters.

+### What I Would Do Next
+If I had more time, the next step would be moving from system-level modeling to detailed implementation:
+- Selecting a specific SiC MOSFET and using its datasheet for loss calculations
-- Detailed switching-level simulation (e.g., Simulink or PLECS)
+- Simulating the DAB converter (e.g., in Simulink or PLECS)
-- Device-level loss calculations using specific datasheets
-- Control strategy implementation (phase-shift control for DAB)
+- Designing control strategies like phase-shift modulation
-- Thermal and hardware design validation
+- Performing thermal analysis and component sizing

-This project represents a realistic first-pass engineering design that demonstrates the viability of high-efficiency DC battery integration for modern data centers.
+### Final Perspective
+This project represents a progression from a simple efficiency target to a structured engineering design.
+Instead of just asking “how do I hit 99.5%,” the focus shifted to “what kind of system could realistically achieve this, and why?”
 ---

 ## Key Insights